Puppy Potty Training Guide

 Enzymatic cleaning solutions clean poop and pee from your dog’s perspective which is much different than cleaning pee and poop from our perspective.
 This spray will help stop the magnetic pull of a dog to urine and feces and will disconnect the chemical smells of pee and poop from the location.

-Remember, a dog can smell a spot where they or another dog has peed or pooped days, weeks, even months after it has been soiled.
+Remember, a dog can smell a spot where they or another dog has peed or pooped days, weeks, or even months after it has been soiled.
 Dissolving the chemical smell allows dogs to reorient themselves to your new preferred elimination location.
 Score!
 Unless we use proper cleaning supplies and methods, the old pee and pooping station will still smell like a dog park to your dog even if it smells lemony fresh to you.

 Make sure to empty all garbage cans.
 Throw away any cleaning materials that you used when cleaning up your dog’s urine or feces, such as paper towels, towels, newspapers, rags…etc. Preferably in an outdoor garbage can that seals off odors.
 You don’t want those smells lingering and making your home smell more like a dog park.
-Or at the very least use a closing lid garbage can inside your home.
+Or at the very least use a closing-lid garbage can inside your home.

 Basically, a Velcro body band that wraps around your male dog’s torso covering his penis.
 This helps prevent marking and/or mistakes for incontinent and/or confused dogs.

 These are great to change the arrangement of the house in a hurry.
 Block off certain rooms and makes your home manageable to watch your dog without having to close your doors.
-Ancillary, baby gates, and X-pens or partitions are also great to block off the kitchen to prevent counter surfing and hence stopping your dog from eating food that could kill them.
+Ancillary, baby gates, and X-pens or partitions are also great to block off the kitchen to prevent counter surfing and hence stop your dog from eating food that could kill them.
 Even when not potty training, I typically have several baby gates on hand.

 It is critical to use dog X-pens to control and manage your dog’s space precisely.
 For example, in one of the four corners of the puppy pen, place your dog’s crate.
-Ideally, a metal wire dog crate that can be sectioned/sized as your dog grows.
+Ideally, a metal wire dog crate can be sectioned/sized as your dog grows.